-Fragonard The Bolt c.
+Fragonard Le Verrou (The Bolt) c.
 1777 Oil on canvas Musée du Louvre, Paris.
 Image: WGA

 Clarissa’s tribulations – she is treated abominably by her lover and the author – were too much for the gravity of some of Richardson’s worldly-wise contemporaries.
 Fielding’s Tom Jones (1749) is unapologetic fun-loving, lusty fiction; Clarissa is a beguiling mix of comedy of manners, social criticism and erotic tragedy disguised as moral improvement.

 The anti-hero, Robert Lovelace, is handsome, sardonic and self-loathing in the great libertine and vampire tradition.
 We know the type, the complete shit, wearing Whiff of Sulphur Aftershave, whom we secretly fancy more than the nice man next door.
 Lovelace belongs, or rather wants to belong, to Dark Erotica.
 “While I, a poor, single, harmless, prowler; at least comparatively harmless; in order to satisfy my hunger, steal but one poor lamb….”
 (Letter 515)